ResursBank/woocommerce-gateway/readme.txt

     chmod a+rw <wp-root>/wp-content/plugin/resurs-bank-payment-gateway-for-woocommerce/includes

 If you have a FTP-client or similar, make sure to give this path write-access for at least your webserver.
-If you know what you are doing you should limit this to your web server.
+If you know what you are doing you should limit this the access for proper user setup on your web server.

 = Upgrading =

 When upgrading the plugin via WordPress plugin manager, make sure that you payment methods are still there.
 If you are unsure, just visit the configuration panel for Resurs Bank once after upgrading since, the plugin are rewriting files if they are missing.

 As of v2.2.12, we do support SWISH and similar "instant debitable" payment methods, where payments tend to be finalized/debited long before shipping has been made.
-You can read more about it [here](https://test.resurs.com/docs/display/ecom/CHANGELOG+-+WooCommerce#CHANGELOG-WooCommerce-2.2.12)
+You can read more about it [here](https://test.resurs.com/docs/display/ecom/CHANGELOG+-+WooCommerce#CHANGELOG-WooCommerce-2.2.12).

 == Frequently Asked Questions ==

-You may want to look further at [https://test.resurs.com/docs/display/ecom/WooCommerce](https://test.resurs.com/docs/display/ecom/WooCommerce) for updates regarding this plugin
+You may want to look further at [https://test.resurs.com/docs/display/ecom/WooCommerce](https://test.resurs.com/docs/display/ecom/WooCommerce) for updates regarding this plugin.

 = Plugin is causing 40X errors on my site =